Assisted evolution: Assisted gene flow (AGF)

-Assisted gene flow (AGF) works to increase the presence of desired naturally-occurring genes in offspring.
+Assisted gene flow (AGF) works to increase the presence of desired naturally occurring genes in offspring.
 AGF relies on pre-existing genes within the species’ genome, rather than the artificial creation and insertion of genetic code within the genome of the species.
 Assisted gene flow can also introduce related species’ genomes into the gene pool to allow for the introduction of previously impossible behaviors into the new species.
 Assisted gene flow identifies genes that produce desired behaviors, and works to increase the chance that parental transmission of the gene in question occurs (also known as heritability).
 Determining which genes within the genome produce desired behaviors consist of experiments which measure the growth, survival, and behavior exhibition of offspring with varying genotypes.
 Assisted gene flow is being utilized as a solution to preserve species who are threatened by climate change.
 Currently, different colonies of the Great Barrier Reef are being interbred to test whether offspring display increased resistance to warmer living conditions.
 Increased resistance to warmer living conditions allow for the preservation of the Great Barrier Reef even as water temperatures continue to rise.

 Hybridization

 Hybridization refers to the process where an egg and sperm from two different species can fertilize and produce young.
 Hybridization was studied in the 1800s by Johann Gregor Mendel, who posthumously has been credited with the discovery of genes and alleles and their impact on an offspring's genotype.
 Benefits of hybridization include the increase in genetic diversity and the potential for genetic combinations which are able to adapt to, and reproduce in, increasingly difficult environments.
 Hybridization of coral reefs during the annual coral spawning is being experimented with to create hybrid offspring that will hopefully have higher survival and growth rates in a variety of climate change related conditions.

+Coral naturally forms mutually beneficial symbiosis relationships with algae, allowing them to gain energy.
+Ocean acidification and rising temperatures cause coral bleaching, the process where the symbiotic relationships breakdown.
+By modifying the normal algae relationship with algae that usually grows in warmer temperatures, scientists can increase the corals heat tolerance.